 The two-speed unit will automatically shift gears at 43 miles per hour.
 However, it also works with other systems in the vehicle.
 For instance, it might use GPS and local topography to determine when to shift gears.
 It also has the capability to monitor the location of the nearest EV charging station to increase range when necessary.

 ZF claims the two-speed unit boosts efficiency and can stretch the range of EVs by up to 5 percent versus a single-speed unit.
 Automakers could use this advantage to introduce a smaller battery to reduce weight or stick with the same battery to achieve additional range.

 Tweaking the gear ratios could alternately lead to higher top speeds — which could be a real problem for some EVs that trade speed for performance.
 EV aficionados are looking forward to the release of the Porsche Taycan, which is set to use the new two-speed transmission.

 Transmission on EVs vs. Traditional Cars

-Transmission speed is currently a main difference between electric cars and conventional ones.
+Transmission speed is currently the main difference between electric cars and conventional ones.
 A traditional car or truck has an internal combustion engine with a multi-speed gearbox that controls several ratios.
 In contrast, the vast majority of EVs use single-speed transmission.